-You might occasionally see variations on this presentation, but the majority appear this way for simplicity and accessibility.
+You might occasionally see variations on this presentation.
+However, the majority appear this way for simplicity and accessibility.

 The search box should be just that, a box.
-You can take some design liberties like adding background contrast, color, or rounding the corners, but the text field should be a text input element with a height of one line of text.
+You can take some design liberties, like adding background contrast, color, or rounding the corners.
+However, the text field should be a text input element with a height of one line of text.
 Users will easily recognize this.

-As for the search button, strongly consider including one.
-It serves as a visual cue to submit a query, so users may be confused without it.
+The search button serves as a visual cue to submit a query, so users may be confused without it.
 Place this button to the right of the input field, as this is a convention and is logical for those who read left-to-right.
 Write concise button text as well — the word “Search” or a magnifying glass icon will do.

-Visitors should also be able to launch their search by either clicking the search button or pressing the “Enter”/“Return”/”Go” key when the search box is in focus (i.e., the text cursor is active inside it).
+Visitors should also be able to launch their search by either clicking the search button or pressing the “Enter” or “Return” key.

-A common alternative iteration on the classic search bar is a magnifying glass icon that, when clicked, expands to a full search bar and button.
-Here’s an example from the World Wildlife Fund:
+A common iteration of the classic search bar is a magnifying glass icon that, when clicked, expands to a full search bar and button.
+Here’s an example from the World Wildlife Fund.

 2. Place in an expected location.

-Websites that allow site searches tend to place the search bar in either the top-right or top-center of the web page.
-Either placement ensures the search functionality is visible and readily available for those who need it.
+Websites tend to place the search bar in either the top-right or top-center of the web page.
+Either placement ensures the search functionality is visible and readily available.

-Some sites might opt to place other links, menus, or icons in the top right corner — think login prompts, settings, or shopping cart icons.
-In this case, it’s okay to move the search bar farther left to accommodate for them.
+Some sites might opt to place other links, menus, or icons in the top right corner.
+Think login prompts, settings, or shopping cart icons.
+In this case, it’s okay to move the search bar farther left to accommodate them.

 However, refrain from placing the search bar at the bottom of the page exclusively, or from hiding it inside a menu.
-It’s okay to put a search bar in the footer in addition to one at the top of the page, but you shouldn’t leave users searching for, of all things, your search function.
+It’s okay to put a second search bar in the footer.
+However, you shouldn’t leave users searching for, of all things, your search function.